ncsuwebdev/gclient/README.md

 #### Domain Wide Delegation ###
 If working with a G Suite domain and **Domain Wide Delegation** is needed, you'll need to setup and configure a Service Account inside the Developer Console along with an associated user.
 Download the provided `oauth2service.json` file and save it to the `googleapi` directory.

 You'll also need to authorize the API scope list for the service account client ID inside the G Suite Admin Console.
+[Check out the wiki](https://github.com/ncsuwebdev/gclient/wiki/Google-API-Scopes-for-Delegate-Admin-Access) for a default list to get you started.

 ### Initialize Configuration Variables ###
 You may optionally run